santoshvarma4u/cidrevamp/replit.md

 - Both video and photo CRUD operations are now complete and working perfectly
 - **COMPLETED**: Added official logos to header - Telangana Government logo (left) and Telangana State Police logo (right)
 - Header now has professional branding with proper logo positioning and sizing
+- **COMPLETED**: Removed Emergency and Lodge Complaint buttons from header for cleaner appearance
+- Header layout now streamlined with logos, title, and user controls only

 ## System Architecture